SpectoLabs/hoverfly/docs/pages/keyconcepts/modes/modes.rst

 Hoverfly modes
 ==============

-Hoverfly has four different modes.
+Hoverfly has five different modes.
 It can only run in one mode at any one time.

 .. toctree::

     capture
     simulate
+    spy
     synthesize
     modify